 Many states continue to push “religious liberty” laws which allow for anyone to claim religious belief as an excuse to discriminate against LGBTQ+ individuals, including in employment and access to healthcare.
 These laws are also often constructed so as to allow discrimination — up to and including firing — against unmarried women for being pregnant or using birth control.
 They are so vaguely worded as to sometimes allow further forms of bigotry, such as against interracial marriage, to be protected as well, as long as the individual claims a “religous” conviction.
 This is all done in an effort to control people who don’t conform or who are seen to be different, by those who are quite possibly just scared of these differences.

 Violent acts against LGBTQ+ people still occur far too frequently, with the majority of those murdered being black or brown trans women.
 We must unite and fight against all discrimination, starting within our own communities and families.
 We must take up the cry that an injury to one is an injury to all.

-THEREFORE, BE IT RESOLVED THAT THIS 77th UE CONVENTION:
+THEREFORE, BE IT RESOLVED THAT THIS 78th UE CONVENTION:

-- Urges members to boycott establishments that discriminate against LGBTQ+ people;
+- Urges members to boycott establishments that discriminate against LGBTQ+ people.

-- Encourages all levels of the union to make use of gender-neutral language.
+- Encourages all members to be conscious and make use of gender-neutral language in their everyday life.